kpdyer/fteproxy/README.md

 Overview
 --------

-fteproxy is client-server proxy powered by Format-Transforming Encryption [1] that tunnels arbitrary TCP streams.
+fteproxy is client-server proxy powered by Format-Transforming Encryption (FTE) [1] capable of tunneling arbitrary TCP streams.
-Regular expressions specified at runtime are used to format messages on the wire.
+FTE uses regular expressions, specified at runtime, to format messages on the wire.
-That is, given a regular epxression R, fteproxy can tunnel arbitrary TCP streams by transmitting messages in the language L(R).
+That is, given a regular epxression R, fteproxy can tunnel arbitrary TCP streams by transmitting messages from the language L(R).

 [1] http://eprint.iacr.org/2012/494